 To help with reinforcement, some social selling tools like LinkedIn Sales Navigator, PeopleLinx and TrapIt can help with these efforts.
 To find other social selling tools, you can check out some of the top social selling tools.

 It is critical to have milestones and timelines in place as well.
 This could be included in your charter or strategy on a page we discussed earlier.
 They help with ongoing goal tracking and reinforcement so your program doesn’t lose its momentum.

 Forrester Research recommends organizations shouldn’t rush into metrics since these metrics could create unintended consequences and pressure on your sales team.
 Once your social selling program is up and running, you can understand what types of metrics are working and then create some more sophisticated measurements when your organization social selling program has matured.
 However, I would recommend establishing some type of criteria for success.
 There are four important metrics worth examining from the beginning.
 They are sales, training, network (in terms of the growth of the sales team’s network on LinkedIn) and sharing (in terms of content).

 There are four key metrics of a successful social selling program: sales growth, training goals, network growth and content sharing.

 Since social selling program is an investment, it will take time for your program to pay off and your metrics may change.
-However, it should have a baseline for initial metrics to track so you can see how the social selling program is performing.
+However, the social selling program should have a baseline for initial metrics so you can see how the social selling program is performing.
 The metrics should be aligned with what we discussed earlier about how the program integrates internally.
 There should be at least one of the metrics that the departments mentioned earlier care about.